 Opening "Starred Reports Order" to pick the order that reports are shown in

-Our Enterprise customers often have specific ideas about which development metrics are most crucial for them to maximize during a given month, quarter or year.
-The Starred Reports tab can facilitate KPI evaluation by letting management see which Teams or Repos are performance outliers:
+The Starred Reports tab facilitates KPI evaluation by letting management see which Teams or Repos are performance outliers:

 A full description of how to use Starred Reports to isolate outliers is available on the Outlier Help documentation.